 |t2.medium||Used for workloads that don’t use the full CPU often or consistently, but occasionally need to burst (surge).
 The baseline performance and ability to burst are governed by CPU Credits.||Early product experiments, small databases||2||24||4|

 |m4.xlarge||Provides a balance of compute, memory, and network resources.
 A good choice for many applications.
 Provides EBS optimization through dedicated EBS throughput of 750 Mbps.
 Provides support for EC2 Enhanced Networking.||Most applications||4||16|

 |c4.xlarge||Features the highest performing processors and the lowest price/compute performance in EC2.
 Provides EBS optimization through dedicated EBS throughput of 750 Mbps.
 Provides support for Enhanced Networking and Clustering.||High compute performance and advanced optimization||4||7.5|

-FileMaker Cloud security
+FileMaker Cloud for AWS security

 AWS security features

 This section describes AWS security features and the steps you can take as the root administrator to apply these security features to your FileMaker Cloud for AWS instance.